muuyo/asw-modding-book/src/ue4/unreal-exporting.md

 - In Blender, make sure you have the FBX export addon (using blender 4.2).
 The full process is detailed on [the Blender page](../tools/blender.md), under the FBX section.
 - Make sure you're going to handle Outlines using one of the methods in [the Outlines page](../modding-mesh/mesh-outlines.md)
-- Export the file as you need.
+- Export the file as you need. *Make sure to check the Blender page above that you've got the correct export settings!*
 - Drag it into your character's Mesh folder.
 Use these specific settings, mostly all necessary:
 ![Import settings in UE4](../modding-mesh/images/unrealimportsettings.jpg)
 - Proceed to the cooking section.